 The University submission in response to the consultation paper was broadly supportive of the directions proposed.
 It argued that funding for health education and research must be viewed as a core part of the overall sustainability of the health system – not an optional extra.
 Moreover, it suggested that funding must be sufficient to meet reasonable costs, cross-subsidisation and complexity should be minimised, while the overall approach to the regulation of health and medical research should be based on the principles of regulatory necessity and proportionality.
-The University's submission will be uploaded to this site shortly.
+The University's submission can be found here

 In February 2012 the National Health and Medical Research Council announced a new open access policy making it mandatory for any publications arising from NHMRC-supported research to be deposited in an open access institutional repository with 12 months of publication.

 In September 2012 the CEO of the Australian Research Council, Professor Aidan Byrne, wrote to Australian universities and other research organisations advising of the ARC’s intention to bring its policies regarding the dissemination of ARC-supported research into alignment with the new NHMRC policy.
 The letter sought comments on a draft ARC Open Access Policy.